 But the biggest reason the phone survey is used more than other methods to gauge the attitudes, opinions, and beliefs of large general populations is because nearly everyone in developed countries has a phone.
 With 96 percent of the homes in the United States equipped with a telephone, using this methodology can be the most practical when a quick sample of the general population is needed.

-“Though it varies greatly with the population surveyed, usually phone surveys get a higher response rate than Web or online surveys,” said Dr. Floyd J. Fowler, Senior Research Fellow at the University of Massachusetts.
+“Though it varies greatly with the population surveyed, usually phone surveys get a higher response rate than online surveys,” said Dr. Floyd J. Fowler, Senior Research Fellow at the University of Massachusetts.